10up/wpsnapshots/README.md

 WP Projects currently relies on AWS to store files and data.
 As such, you need to connect to AWS or a "repository":

 ```
-wpprojects connect
+wpprojects connect 10up
 ```

-You'll be prompted for a AWS keys.
+You'll be prompted for AWS keys.

 If WP Projects has not been setup for your team/company, you'll need to create the WP Projects repository: